bullet-tooth/handshake-rs/README.md

 There are the following packages:

 - [handshake-protocol](handshake-protocol) – library with the handshake protocol implementation
-- [handhake-app](handhake-app) – command line application to run handshake
+- [handshake-app](handshake-app) – command line application to run handshake

+**NB:** the current implementation has significant limitation and can perform as a "initiator" only.

 ## Build and Run